Native Animals in Germany

 Introduction

-Whether it's a crane soaring through the autumn sky or a hedgehog rustling in the leaves, these native animals of Germany often cross your path in nature.
+Whether it’s a crane soaring through the autumn sky or a hedgehog rustling in the leaves, native animals in Germany often cross your path in nature.
 Many species live unnoticed nearby – they’re not only beautiful but also ecologically important.

 Habitats: Diversity in Small Spaces